lgsvl/simulator/Docs/python-api.md

    [sensors](#sensors)
  * **NpcVehicle** - [NPC vehicle](#npc-vehicles) with simplified physics, useful for creating many background vehicles
- * **Pedestrian** - [pedestrian](#pedestrians) walking on sidewalk
+ * **Pedestrian** - [pedestrian](#pedestrians) walking on sidewalks

-Vehicles and Pedestrian are subclasses of Agent which has common properties like transform, position, velocity.
+Vehicles and Pedestrian are a subclasses of Agent which has common properties like transform, position, and velocity.

-All coordinates in API returns values in Unity coordinate system.
-This coordinate system uses meter as unit value and is left-handed coordinate system - x points left, z points forward, y poins up.
+All coordinates in the API return values in the Unity coordinate system.
+This coordinate system uses meters as a unit of distance and is a left-handed coordinate system - x points left, z points forward, and y points up.

-Simulator class provides helper methods to convert coordinates to and from latitude/longitude and northing/easting values.
+The Simulator class provides helper methods to convert coordinates to and from latitude/longitude and northing/easting values.

 ## Simulation

-To connect to simulator you need to start by instantiating `Simulator` class:
+To connect to the simulator you need to an instance of the `Simulator` class:

 ```python
 import lgsvl
 sim = lgsvl.Simulator("localhost", 8181)
 ```

-You can specify different address as hostname or IP address.
-Simulator by default uses only port 8181 for API connection.
+You can specify a different address as hostname or IP address.
+By default only port 8181 is used for API connection.

-Next thing to do is to load scene ("map").
+Next, load the scene ("map").
 This is done by `load` method:

 ```python
 sim.load("SanFrancisco")
 ```

-Map name is string that is name of scene file in Unity.
+Map name is a string representing the name of the scene file in Unity.
 Currently available scenes:

  * **SanFrancisco** - large city map
  * **SimpleMap** - small city map